Smooth backfitting of proportional hazards with multiplicative components: Asymptotic properties of the smooth backfitter of multiplicative hazards

 The estimator $\widehat \alpha_j$ is defined as solution of a nonlinear operator equation.
 We are going to approximate this equation by a linear equation that can be interpreted as equation that arises in nonparametric additive regression models, and then show that the solution of the linear equation approximates $\widehat \alpha_j$.
 The linear equation and its solution is well understood from the theory of additive models.
 This will be our essential step to arrive at an asymptotic understanding of our estimator $\widehat \alpha_j$.
-Assumptions [A1]-[A7] below and [B1]-[B7] are of standard nature in marker dependent hazard papers and can be verified for the local constant and local linear estimators we are interested, see in particular \citet{Nielsen:Linton:95}, \citet{Nielsen:98} and \citet{Linton:etal:03} for related calculations.
-However, one should notice that the conditions are not restricted to the local constant or local linear smoothers.
+Assumptions [B1]-[B7] below are of standard nature in marker dependent hazard papers and can be verified for the local constant estimators we are interested, see in particular \citet{Nielsen:Linton:95}, \citet{Nielsen:98} and \citet{Linton:etal:03} for related calculations.
+However, one should notice that the conditions are not restricted to the local constant smoothers.
 They are not even tight to kernel smoothers.
 Any smoother could be used as long as it obeys the structure of being a ratio of a smoothed occurrence and a smoothed exposure.